 Don't Miss These Free Things to Do in San Francisco

 World-class culture, natural beauty and that California disposition—what's not to love about San Francisco?
 There's plenty of things to do here, even if you're on a shoestring budget.
 Here are some of our favorite free attractions, including some of the city's most iconic experiences.
 Bringing the entire family on vacation?
 Explore free family activities in San Francisco.
+Due to COVID-19, we strongly suggest that you contact each place mentioned below for their hours of operations and availability.

 Iconic San Francisco